 The Singapore Journal of Legal Studies welcomes contributions

-to any of its three sections
+to any of its three sections:

-- Exclusive Submission Policy The
+- Submission Policy All submissions to

 - Publication Ethics and Publication Malpractice The journal is committed to upholding the highest standards of publication ethics and to take all possible measures against any publication malpractices.
 Authors submitting their works to the journal for publication as original articles, notes or reviews attest that the submitted works represent their contributions and have not been copied or plagiarised in whole or in part from other works.
 The authors acknowledge that they have disclosed all and any actual or potential conflicts of interest with their work or partial benefits associated with it.